harikiranvusirikala/aws-certified-ai-practitioner/summary/fundamentals-of-ml-and-ai.md

 ---
-title: Topic 1.
+title: 1.
 Fundamentals of ML and AI
 parent: Summary
 nav_order: 1
 ---

-# Topic 1: Fundamentals of ML and AI
+# Fundamentals of ML and AI
 {: .no_toc }

 <details open markdown="block">